Ward Park Improvement Scheme

 Update from Public Engagement Session

-Thank you for taking the time to attend the Public Engagement session on 20th April and for completing the survey and sharing your thoughts.
+Thank you to those who took the time to attend the Public Engagement session on 20th April and for completing the survey and sharing your thoughts.

-The first phase work in the park is now complete.
+The first phase work in the Park is now complete.
 As part of this phase, Fisheries Biologist David Kelly undertook the sensitive task of temporarily relocating the Park's eels and you can watch the fascinating video below.
-We hope you enjoy the park over the coming months.

 Background